icons8/lunacy-docs/docs/autolayout.md

 <a href="https://lunacy.docs.icons8.com/layers/#resizing-constraints" target="_blank">Constraints</a> define resizing behavior for layers in groups or frames.
 They are also accessible for elements in auto layout frames that are set to absolute position.

-Once you set a layer to have an absolute position, the Constraints section will open up in the Inspector:
+Once you set a layer to have an absolute position, the Constraints section will open up in the right panel:

 <embed type="image/svg+xml" alt="autolayout_constraints" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/pQUddBwtpkKNiqACoq5fKQ.svg" width="844" />